|

 • Location: 845 Avison Way in Stanley Park

-Bill Reid sculpture at the Vancouver Aquarium
+Bill Reid orca outside the Vancouver Aquarium

 Bill Reid sculpture at the Aquarium